 This list of New York State cities, towns, villages, hamlets and boroughs was prepared by the New York State Department of Health in order to identify places that are reported on vital records.
 Because it includes hamlets, this is a more extensive list than the preceding resource, which only goes to the village level.
-(Note: This is a paper document that has been scanned and made available as a PDF.
+(Note: This is a paper document that was scanned and made available as part of the NYS Library's Digital Collections.
 The link will open in a new window.)

 New York State Map and Gazetteer: Prepared under the Supervision of J. H. French.
 (1860)

 Since it was published more than a century ago, French's Gazetteer is used mainly for genealogical and historical research.
 This one volume work contains information on the geography, geology, institutions and general history of New York State, as well as a history and description of every county, city, town, village and locality in NYS at the time.
-(Note: The original book has been scanned and made available as a series of five PDF files.
+(Note: The original book has been scanned and made available as a series of five PDF files as part of the NYS Library's Digital Collections.
 The link will open in a new window.)

 Changes in Names of New York State Towns

 If you're having trouble locating a place that is mentioned in a historical document, it may be because the place name has changed over time.
 The New York GenWeb site maintains a list of towns whose names have changed.
 The list includes the town's original name, its current name, and the county in which it's located.
 It is arranged alphabetically by the original town name.